Baby-Changing Station Law Doubles Diaper Duty

 With the signing of the "BABIES Act" in October 2016, facilities (at least those controlled by the federal government) have twice the number of stations to clean and maintain.

-Signed into law on October 7, 2016, Public Law No: 114-235, Bathrooms Accessible [for Baby-diaper Changing] in Every Situation (or the “BABIES” Act) requires “safe, sanitary, and appropriate” baby-changing facilities in both women’s and men’s public restrooms.
+Signed into law on October 7, 2016, Public Law No: 114-235, Bathrooms Accessible in Every Situation (or the “BABIES” Act) requires “safe, sanitary, and appropriate” baby-changing facilities in both women’s and men’s public restrooms.
 The law applies only to publicly-accessible federal buildings, although facility management cleaning staffs in all types of buildings may want to consider tips that have been provided by the Healthy Facilities Institute (HFI).
 Below, HFI provides the following tips (both Standard and Alternative methods) for healthier cleaning and sanitizing of critical Baby Changing Station (BCS) surfaces.

 Standard Methods